Security-Onion-Solutions/securityonion-docs/administration.rst

 .. image:: images/91_licensekey.png
   :target: _images/91_licensekey.png

-Starting in Security Onion 2.4.70, you will have the option of adding a license key for :ref:`pro`.
+Starting in Security Onion 2.4.70 a new option will be available to add a license key for :ref:`pro`.